Braniff International Airways: Cessation of air carrier operations in 1982

-Braniff Educations Systems, Inc., met for classes as scheduled on the morning of May 13, 1982, and during the reorganization was sold to Frontier Airlines, Inc., and operated as Braniff Education Systems, Inc., d/b/a as Frontier Services, Inc. In 1985, the company was sold to a private individual in Texas, who operated the entity as Braniff Education Systems, Inc., d/b/a as IATA or International Aviation and Travel Academy, which provided initial pilot training, airline simulator training, maintenance technician training and airline ticket and travel agent training.
+Braniff Educations Systems, Inc., met for classes as scheduled on the morning of May 13, 1982, and during the reorganization was sold to Frontier Airlines, Inc., and operated as Braniff Education Systems, Inc., d/b/a Frontier Services, Inc. In 1985, the company was sold to a private individual in Texas, who operated the entity as Braniff Education Systems, Inc., d/b/a IATA or International Aviation and Travel Academy, which provided initial pilot training, airline simulator training, maintenance technician training, and airline-ticket and travel-agent training.
 IATA survived until 2007.

 Braniff International Hotels, Inc., also continued in operation, which primarily operated the world famous Driskill Hotel in Austin, Texas.
 At one time, Braniff Hotels operated properties throughout the United States and Latin America.
 Braniff had saved the historic Driskill from demolition in 1973 and purchased the entity outright in February 1975.
 The assets of Braniff Hotels were transferred to the new Dalfort Corporation, which was the reorganized company created from Braniff Airways, Incorporated, and Braniff International Corporation, which was financed by the Hyatt Corporation.
 Eventually, the Driskill was sold to the Lincoln Hotel Corporation in 1985.
+Braniff International Hotels, Inc., still continues in operation today and manages, partners, licenses and/or owns 19 hotels in Latin America, Mexico and the United States.

-With an approved bankruptcy reorganization agreement with Hyatt Corporation a new Braniff, Inc., would be created from the assets of Braniff Airways, Inc. and Braniff International Corporation and would begin operations on March 1, 1984.
-Howard Putnam stepped down as president of the company with the announcement of the agreement and longtime Braniff International Senior Vice President of Flight Operations Dale R. States, became president of the company until the reorganization into Dalfort Corporation was completed on December 15, 1983.
+With an approved bankruptcy reorganization agreement with Hyatt Corporation, a new Braniff, Inc., would be created from the assets of Braniff Airways, Incorporated. and Braniff International Corporation and would begin operations on March 1, 1984.
+Howard Putnam stepped down as president of the company with the announcement of the agreement, and longtime Braniff International Senior Vice President of Flight Operations Dale R. States became president of the company until the reorganization into Dalfort Corporation was completed on December 15, 1983.

-The original airline company continues today as a retail, licensing and branding and hotelier firm.
-Braniff is one of only two heritage airlines that continues to control its own intellectual property and other assets with Pan Am being the other.
-Braniff Place World Headquarters, which the carrier occupied until December 15, 1983, on the west side of DFW Airport eventually became GTE Place, and then Verizon Place.
+The original airline company continues today as a retail, licensing and branding, travel and hotelier firm.
+Braniff is one of only two heritage airlines that continues to control its own intellectual property and other assets, with Pan Am being the other.
+Braniff Place World Headquarters, which the carrier occupied until December 15, 1983, on the west side of DFW, eventually became GTE Place, and then Verizon Place.

 Successor organizations

 Former Braniff employees founded Minnesota-based Sun Country Airlines in 1983.
-It operated a fleet of Boeing 727-200s and McDonnell Douglas DC-10s until 2001 when it filed for bankruptcy.
+It operated a fleet of Boeing 727-200s and McDonnell Douglas DC-10s until 2001, when it filed for bankruptcy.
 Sun Country then reorganized and currently flies a modern fleet of Boeing 737-800s.

 Fort Worth Airlines was founded in 1984 by Thomas B. King, a former Braniff vice president; two-thirds of the airline's executives came from Braniff, and even its office furniture was Braniff surplus bought at the airline's bankruptcy liquidation sale.
 Fort Worth Airlines used 56-seat NAMC YS-11 aircraft and flew to destinations in Oklahoma and Texas, but was unable to operate profitably, ceasing flights and filing for bankruptcy in 1985.

 Two airlines were formed from the assets of Braniff: